 - Twisting motions such as using a screwdriver or twisting a doorknob.

-Clinical Diagnoses To Which This Muscle May Contribute:
+Clinical Diagnoses To Which The Extensor Carpi Radialis Brevis Muscle May Contribute:

 - Lateral Epicondylitis